drehero/goodman-replication/README.md

 Methods are instances of a custom S4 class called `Method`.
 You can add your own method by creating an instance of this class in the `methods.R` file:

 1. Implement a decision function for your method.
 The function should take at least a sample `x` and `mu_0` as arguments and should return `TRUE` if the method rejects H_0.
-If your method uses an mpsd value or the significance level alpha in order to make a decision you should also pass them as an argument to the function.
+If your method uses an MPSD value or the significance level alpha in order to make a decision you should also pass them as an argument to the function.
 For example:
 ```R
 your_methods_decision_function = function(x, mu_0, mpsd, alpha=0.05, ...) {
     # compute something